jhpyle/docassemble/_docs/background.md

 ---
 layout: docs
-title: Running code in the background
+title: Running code behind the scenes
-short_title: Background processes
+short_title: Background code
 ---

 Usually, your interview [code] runs whenever the user is "between screens."
 The process goes like this:

-1. The user presses a button on a **docassemble** screen (usually the "Continue" button).
+1. The user submits information from a **docassemble** screen (e.g., by pressing the "Continue" button).
-2. Information is sent from the user's browser to the **docassemble** server.
+2. The user's device sends information to the **docassemble** server.
-3. The server updates the interview variables based on the user input.
+3. The server updates the interview variables based on that information.
-4. The server [evaluates the interview] based on the new interview variables, running [code] as necessary.
+4. The server then [evaluates the interview], using the updated interview variables, which may cause [code] to be run.
-4. The server sends a new screen back to the user's browser.
+4. The server sends a new screen back to the user's device.
 5. The user sees the new screen.

-Sometimes, this process is too limiting because you want your interview [`code`] to run at other times.
+You may find this process too limiting for you as an interview author if you want your [code] to run at other times.

 For example:

 1. If your code takes a very long time to run, the user will have to wait, looking at a spinner.
-For example, your code may trigger a factual investigation process that retrieves information from a variety of sources on the internet, which take a long time to retrieve and process.
-The user may think the interview crashed when in fact it is just working hard.
+For example, your code may trigger a factual investigation process that retrieves information from a variety of sources on the internet, which takes a long time to retrieve and process.
+The user may think the interview crashed when in fact it is hard at work.
 It would be better if the code could run in the background while the user continues to interact with the interview.
 2. You may want to process the user's input before the user presses